 "Welcome to one of Africa’s most extraordinary places.
 There is something elemental about the Unesco World Heritage-listed Okavango Delta: the rising and falling of its waters; the daily drama of its wildlife encounters; its soundtrack of lion roars, saw-throated leopard barks, and the crazy whoop of a running hyena; and the mysteries concealed by its papyrus reeds swaying gently in the evening breeze." - Lonely Planet

-Mobile Glamping (Luxury Camping)
+Mobile Glamping ("Glamorous Camping")

 Off the Path in Style!

-* Breakfast, Lunch, Dinner every day (All beverages including alcohol included)
+* Breakfast, Lunch, Dinner every day

 * 2 Game Drives or other Safari Activities every day

 * Solar panel charging stations for cameras and other technology

 * Luxury Tents Include: